sillevl/course-software-engineering/POODR/object-oriented_design.md

 The difficulty of design is that every problem has two components:

 * You must write code to solve the problem
-* You must write code that is easy to be changed later on
+* You must write code that is easy to change later on

 Practical design does not anticipate what will happen, it accepts that something will happen and in the present you cannot know what will happen.